Artp-1/test/Access-Control-Vuln/Access-Control-Vuln-04/READMY.md

 - How to use **Burp Suite** to capture and modify HTTP requests.
 - How to identify and exploit **IDOR vulnerabilities** to gain access to other accounts.
 - The importance of **privilege controls** and the risks of **insufficient validation** of user IDs.

-## Key Takeaways

-- Never rely solely on client-side data for access control.
-- Validate all user requests **server-side**.
-- Use **authorization checks** to ensure users can access only their own data.